Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 We conducted a survey of drugs approved in Japan that were approved in the U.S. and Europe prior to the approval in Japan and were approved in Japan after a delay, to determine the actual situation, background, and factors that caused a long-term drug lag.
-As a result, it was estimated that additional trials in Japan after approval in the U.S. and Europe have the greatest impact on the occurrence of long-term drug lag, and that acquisitions and alliances also increase the probability of drug lag .
+As a result, it was estimated that additional studies in Japan after approval in the U.S. and Europe have the greatest impact on the occurrence of long-term drug lag, and that acquisitions and alliances also increase the probability of drug lag .

 -